New Shoes

-"New Shoes" is the fourth single from Paolo Nutini's debut album, These Streets.
+"New Shoes" is a song by Scottish singer-songwriter Paolo Nutini, released as the fourth single from debut album, These Streets.
 It was used as the headlining single for the US release of the album.
-It peaked at #108 on the Billboard Hot 100 and at #99 on the US Billboard Pop 100 chart, as well as #21 on the UK Singles Chart.
+The song peaked at number 21 on the UK Singles Chart, number eight on the US Billboard Bubbling Under Hot 100 chart, and number one on the Billboard Triple A chart.
 The song was used for a 2007 international ad campaign by Puma AG.